EMazarakis/Ecosystem/README.md

 * Simulation starts certain season of the year  **dayOfYear**.
-* Ecosystem runs for day 1 to runDays and every 90 days Season changes.
+* Ecosystem runs for day 1 to **runDays** and every **90** days Season changes.
-* When is the right time plants and animals growth through *growthPlants* & *growthAnimals* functions.
+* When is the right time plants and animals **growth** through *growthPlants* & *growthAnimals* functions.
-* Then every hour of the day animals move and eat.
+* Also every hour of the day animals move and eat.
-* At the end of the day we check if there is a hungry animal and we check for dead animals in oreder to move them from the terrain.
+* At the end of the day we check if there is a hungry animal and we also check for dead animals in order to move them from the terrain.
 * When is the right time plants and animals breed through *PlantBreeding* & *AnimalBreeding* functions.

 ---